FabioFelipeSantos/FullStack-Studies/Front-end-CodeCademy/CSS/02 - Learn CSS - The Box Model.md

 	border: 3px solid coral;
 }
 ```
-- In the example above, the border has a `border-width` property with the value of `3px`, a `border-style` of `solid`, and a `border-color` of `coral`.
+- In the example above, the border has a `border-width` property with the value of `3px`, a `border-style` with `solid`, and a `border-color` with `coral`.
 All three properties are set in one line of code.
-But, even the specification in one line, all these properties are shorthands also.
+- But, even the specification in one line, all these properties are shorthands also.
 For example, the `border-width` style is a shorthand that comprises the four widths of the border, the `border-top-width`, `border-left-width`, `border-bottom-width`, `border-right-width`.
 - The default `border` is `medium none color`, where `color` is the current color of the element.
 If `width`, `style`, or `color` are not set in the CSS file, the web browser assigns the default value for that property.
 ```css
 p.content-header {